-Treatment of cash payments and criteria for the cash basis recognition of income -- When doubt exists as to the collectability of the remaining book balance of an asset in nonaccrual status, any payments received must be applied to reduce principal to the extent necessary to eliminate such doubt.
-Placing an asset in nonaccrual status does not, in and of itself, require a charge-off, in whole or in part, of the asset's principal.
+Treatment of cash payments and criteria for the cash basis recognition of income -- When doubt exists as to the collectability of the remaining recorded investment in an asset in nonaccrual status, any payments received must be applied to reduce the recorded investment in the asset to the extent necessary to eliminate such doubt.
+Placing an asset in nonaccrual status does not, in and of itself, require a charge-off, in whole or in part, of the asset's recorded investment.
 However, any identified losses must be charged off.